 If your component requires additional styling (which most likely is the case), edit created SCSS style sheet in your

-component's directory /src/MyComponent/MyComponent.scss
+component's directory /src/MyComponent/index.scss

 which by default contains an empty class for your component.

-If you wish to use SASS variables (which is the preferred way of styling the components since values can be
+If you wish to use CSS variables (which is the preferred way of styling the components since values can be easily overridden and customized by the consumers of Paragon), you can do so by utilizing design tokens.

 Please note that you need to follow Paragon's CSS styling conventions.